Find Affordable College Courses

 Read More…

-Out of the 35 schools in the Middle Atlantic Region that were part of this year’s ranking, United States Military Academy landed the # 5 spot on the list.
-West Point is a small public school located in the fringe town of West Point.
+A rank of #5 on this year’s list means United States Military Academy is a great place for non-professional general legal studies students working on their bachelor’s degree.
+West Point is a small public school located in the town of West Point.

 Women make up 23% of the non-professional general legal studies majors at the school.